 “Networking, career development, and education for all ages are always important components to long-term industry sustainability.
 With the industry making moves towards cautious optimism, LAGCOE events and programs will create opportunities for business growth,” stated Angela Cring, LAGCOE Executive Director.

-With focused LAGCOE efforts on long-term workforce development and education, 2017 promises to be an even more beneficial year for YPL members with many great events already planned, beginning with a kick-off event on Wednesday, February 8 at Corner Bar of Lafayette featuring a panel of area young professionals.
-The panel will discuss the importance of civic citizenship and the impact it has on the energy industry and how it plays a role in professional development as showcased by our panel and their early success.
-Panel participants include: Keith Seilhan, Tom Hebert, Kelsey Corrigan, Susan Frizzell and Luke Sonnier.
+With focused LAGCOE efforts on long-term workforce development and education, 2017 promises to be an even more beneficial year for YPL members with many great events already planned, which began with a kick-off event on Wednesday, February 8 at Corner Bar of Lafayette which featured a panel of area young professionals.
+The panel discussed the importance of civic citizenship and the impact it has on the energy industry and how it plays a role in professional development as showcased by our panel and their early success.
+Panel participants included: Keith Seilhan, Tom Hebert, Kelsey Corrigan, Susan Frizzell and Luke Sonnier.

-The annual LAGCOE Sporting Clays Shoot is returning on Saturday, February 25.
-The shoot will feature two flights and a European Style Rotation.
-Profits from the 4th annual LAGCOE Sporting Clays Shoot will be donated to the LAGCOE Education Fund, a fund at Community Foundation of Acadiana.
-Registration information can be found at LAGCOE.com/events/lagcoe-sporting-clays.
+The annual LAGCOE Sporting Clays Shoot returned on Saturday, February 25.
+The shoot featured two flights and a European Style Rotation.
+Profits from the 4th annual LAGCOE Sporting Clays Shoot were donated to the LAGCOE Education Fund, a fund at Community Foundation of Acadiana.

-Continuing the tradition of industry networking, the Young Professionals of LAGCOE Invitational Golf Tournament will be held April 6-7.
-More details will be announced on LAGCOE.com in the upcoming weeks.
+Continuing the tradition of industry networking, the Young Professionals of LAGCOE Invitational Golf Tournament was held April 6-7.

-The Future Energy Professionals program will begin accepting applications in Spring 2017 for the highly anticipated guided tours of LAGCOE 2017 for high school juniors and seniors.
+The Future Energy Professionals program will begin accepting applications in Fall 2017 for the highly anticipated guided tours of LAGCOE 2017 for high school juniors and seniors.

 The industry networking and career development opportunities continue in early Summer 2017 with a LAGCOE DRILLS event.
 Later in the summer, YPL will invite members and their families to a family-friendly event.
 In August 2017, there will be a “Coffee with” event featuring a special guest who will be announced closer to LAGCOE 2017 open exclusively to members.